Collapsing the bounded width hierarchy for infinite-domain CSPs: when symmetries are enough: Introduction

 \subsection{Related results}

 Local consistency for $\omega$-categorical structures was studied for the first time in~\cite{BodirskyDalmau} where basic notions were introduced and some basic results provided.
-First-order reducts of certain $k$-homogeneous $l$-bounded structures with bounded width were characterized in~\cite{SmoothApproximations,Rydval:2020}.
+Bounded width was characterised for first-order reducts of certain $k$-homogeneous $\ell$-bounded structures in~\cite{SmoothApproximations,Rydval:2020}.

-A structure $\rel A$ has \emph{bounded strict width}~\cite{FederVardi} if not only $\Csp(\rel A)$ is solvable by local consistency, but moreover every partial solution of a locally consistent instance can be extended to a total solution.
-The articles~\cite{Wrona:2020a} and~\cite{Wrona:2020b} give the upper bound $(2, \ell)$ on the relational width for some classes of $2$-homogeneous, $\ell$-bounded structures under the stronger assumption of bounded strict width; it also follows from~\cite{Wrona:2020a} that first-order reducts of $H_n$ with bounded width have relational width at most $(2,n)$.
+A structure $\rel A$ has \emph{bounded strict width}~\cite{FederVardi} if not only $\Csp(\rel A)$ is solvable by local consistency methods, but moreover every partial solution of a locally consistent instance can be extended to a total solution.
+The articles~\cite{Wrona:2020a} and~\cite{Wrona:2020b} give the upper bound $(2, \max(3,\ell))$ on the relational width for first-order expansions of some classes of $2$-homogeneous, $\ell$-bounded structures under the stronger assumption of bounded strict width; Corollary~\ref{cor:explicitcollapse} for first-order reducts of $\rel{H}_n$ and of $\rel{C}^{\omega}_{\omega}$ also follows from~\cite{Wrona:2020a}.
+The results of~\cite{Wrona:2020b} were generalized in~\cite{strictwidth}, where the upper bound $(k,\max(k+1,\ell))$ on the relational width was given for first-order expansions of certain classes of $k$-homogeneous, $\ell$-bounded structures with bounded strict width for $k>2$.

+It has been recently shown in~\cite{Wrona:2024} that for a large class of $\omega$-categorical structures the existence of an \emph{oligopotent quasi near-unanimity polymorphism}, which is equivalent to having bounded strict width, and the conditions on canonical polymorphisms in Theorem~\ref{thm:canonicalbwidth} are not the only sufficient conditions for having bounded width.
+Namely, for certain $2$-homogeneous, $\ell$-bounded structures having a chain of \emph{directed quasi Jonsson polymorphisms} the bound of $(2, \max(3,\ell)))$ was obtained for the relational width, which is the same upper bound as in~\cite{Wrona:2020b}.

+There are also classes of $k$-homogeneous $\ell$-bounded structures for which it is known that all their first-order reducts with bounded width have relational width at most $(2k,\max(3k,\ell))$, but where this collapse follow s neither from Theorem~\ref{thm:canonicalbwidth} nor from any other result mentioned above.
+For the first-order reducts of $(\mathbb Q;<)$, such a collapse follows from~\cite{Rydval:2020,NebelBueckert}, and for first-order reducts of certain $k$-uniform hypergraphs with $k\geq 3$, this collapse was proven in~\cite{hypergraphs} using a combination of Theorem~\ref{thm:canonicalbwidth} and additional work.
+To our knowledge, there is no class of $k$-homogeneous $\ell$-bounded structures where the bound on the relational width from the first item of Theorem~\ref{thm:canonicalbwidth} would be known not to apply.